The best waterproof dress shoes for men

 There are only three ways to keep your dress shoes dry when it rains.
 The first method is the easiest – negotiate a permanent work-from-home arrangement with the boss person.
 That way, if you stop commuting to work, your office shoes stay home and dry.

 If you want to go the Galoshes route, then we recommend the Swims Galosh.
 Or any other Galosh you can find at your local shoe store.
-As long as it’s not made of PVC, the brand and price doesn’t matter.
+As long as it’s not made of PVC, the brand and price don’t matter.

 Non-waterproof leather uppers are prone to damage from moisture